 Yes.
 The existing tenant will need to source another tenant who may wish to transfer to their home.
 The local authority will then need to be notified.
 It is a requirement that neither the local authority nor the Circle VHA tenants have existing rent arrears.
 The potential transfer applicant is then interviewed by Circle VHA.
 A Garda check in undertaken by the local authority.
 The transfer has to be mutually agreed between both Circle VHA and the local authority before the transfer can take place.

 Yes, but a valid reason for wanting to move needs to be supplied.
-Contact your local housing officer to discuss the matter further.
+Contact your Tenancy Services Officer to discuss the matter further.
 A transfer request must also be made in writing.
 The tenant will be placed on the transfer list if their appeal is accepted.
 The feasibility of the transfer will depend upon units of accommodation being available.
 The tenant will also need to have no rent arrears.
 It is more difficult to transfer from a Circle VHA unit in one local authority area to a Circle VHA unit in another local authority area.
 The local authority in the area you wish to transfer to also has to approve such a request.